all-of-us/pyclient/py/README.md

 returns concept_name from the concept referred to by gender_concept_id on the person table.)

-Note that while you can filter or order by columns on related tables, the queries will run slower than just filtering and ordering by columsn on the primary table.
+Note that while you can filter or order by columns on related tables, the queries will run slower than just filtering and ordering by columns on the primary table; if your cohort is large, this may result in your query timing out before it can be completed.
+(In future, we will support longer-running queries.)

 Result filters can represent arbitrarily complex combinations of comparisons between column values and values provided by the notebook, using `all_of` to match